splunk/public-o11y-docs/alerts-detectors-notifications/create-detectors-for-alerts.rst

 Activate
 -------------------------------------------------------------------

-In the :strong:`Activate` tab you see a summary of the detector settings you specified.
+On the :strong:`Activate` tab you see a summary of the detector settings you specified.
 Review the summary and make any necessary changes in the associated tabs, then name the rule; by default, the rule name is the same as the detector name.
 The rule name is displayed on the Alerts page and in notifications.

 Select :guilabel:`Activate Alert Rule` to save the detector and begin monitoring the specified signal.
 After you activate the detector, the :strong:`Alert Rules` tab of the detector is displayed, showing the signal you selected and a summary of the rule you built.
-You can edit the detector name; the text you enter here is displayed as the detector name in the Detectors tab on the Alerts page.
+You can edit the detector name; the text you enter here is displayed as the detector name on the Detectors tab under Alerts & Detectors.
 You can also provide additional descriptive text below the name, for example, to clarify the purpose of the detector for others.

 .. note:: If you make any changes to the detector name or description, select the :guilabel:`Save` button.
 If you select the :strong:`Close` button without saving, your changes will be lost.